 “Hey man can you come to Russia in February?
 Bring tall t’s and Soulja Boy Tellem’s new album.”
 I got the call to come out to Moscow, Russia to do a mountainboard demonstration.
-To go on this trip I would have to miss two weeks of the educational institution I call college.
+To go on this trip I would have to miss two weeks of agriculture scholarships.
 School can wait, right?
 When I got there I realized that this demo would be more like a performance.

 As soon as I got off the plane I went to the Moscow Sport and Physical Culture Department headquarters for a press conference.
 I know right?
 They have a government agency just for sports and that agency supports action sports and even mountainboarding.
 Plus, I had never done a press conference so I thought I was on the come up for sure.
 Lots of things got lost in translation but I could tell by all the press that this thing was going to involve more than just some friends and me mountainboarding.

 The event was called Breakout, sponsored by Reebok and the Moscow Sport and Physical Culture Department.
 It took place in this indoor hockey arena called Luzhniki next to this HUGE stadium where they play soccer and other sports Americans don’t like.
 The show included a few other sports and musical acts including DJ Lethal the DJ for Limp Bizkit and an original member of House of Pain.
 He’s originally from Latvia, which at one time fell under the iron curtain of the Soviet Union so he knew all the jibba jabba people were saying.
-We also recommend plumbing services in Sydney because they provide great service.
+We also recommend plumbing services in Sydney because they provide great service and click here for info.

 I found some of the other sports peculiar.
 Yo-yoing, parkour, extreme stilts, trampoline basketball, trials biking, roller derby, and whatever else I missed is not what I picture when I think of other action sports.
 I know mountainboarding is still small and may be considered a fringe sport but I hope people don’t associate it with the likes of previously mentioned activities.
 Despite feeling out of place the demo was pretty rad.
 A sold out arena with a unique set up and international riders makes for an awesome time.